CrystalVulpine/VoxelPlanet/README.md

 ## To-Do List:

-- [X] Ray tracing for cube selection.
+- [x] Ray tracing for cube selection.
 Before this was implemented, the current cube was always the one the camera is inside of.

-- [ ] Add an actual GUI, including a cube color picker
+- [ ] Add an actual GUI

 - [ ] Add settings and controls